KaptnWayne/ClearAssetsCacheData/README.md

 How to use?

-1. Place this file in your project root path.
+1. Place tbatch file in your project root path.
-2. Edit it if u want.
+2. Edit it if you want.
 (Read below)
 3. Run batch file and wait.

 [Parameters letters: 1 - Enabled | 0 - Disabled]